shahidlatif2021/xcodeservertest/README.md

 ## Requirements and Output

+### Pre-requisite

+1- Macbook required to implement the challenge in XCUITest

+2- Checkout code from **main** branch in https://github.com/shahidlatif2021/Splito and open the project in xcode.

+3- Create a test plan in iOS testing framework and configure bill tip value percentages i.e 0%,10%,15%,20%.

+4- Use this percentage value from test plan and select this percentage value while entering the bill

 ### Main Test Scenario:

-1- Checkout code from https://github.com/shahidlatif2021/Splito and start implement following scenarios. create a test plan in iOS testing framework and add bill tip value.
-This value will be configurable. from test plan.
-You need to use this value from test plan and select this value while enetring the bill

-2- Verify following scenarios when application first time install.
+1- **Verify following scenarios when application is installed for the first time** (*You can simulate this first time install by passing --clearData in the application launching Arguments*

 - Verify that user cannot enter bill more than 10000.
 - Verify that in "View Bill History" Screen there is no record.
 - Veirfy that in "View Bill History" Screen that total number of people is 0 by default.
-- Verify that in "View Bill History" screen that total bill is 0 by default..
+- Verify that in "View Bill History" screen that total bill is 0.00 by default.

-3- Create random number of people and bill amount for 10 records. i.e [[4, 1000], [2, 500], .......] where 4 is number of people and 1000 is bill in this example
+2- Create **Random** number of people and bill amount for 10 records. i.e [[4, 1000], [2, 500], .......] where 4 is **number of people** and 1000 is **bill total** in this example.

-4- Add bills created in Step 3 in the application in same order and verify that in it is showing in same order as entered in "View Bill History screen".
+3- Add bills created in Step 2 in the application and verify that **number of people** and **bill total** is showing for all records in **View Bill History screen**.

-5- Open "View Bills History" screen that correct count of Total People and Total Bill is shown by reading the values in this screen.
+4- Open **View Bills History** screen and add the individual count in the 10 rows for **bill total** and **number of people** to ensure that it matches the total count in the header.
 Please see following screenshot.

 <img width="405" alt="Screen Shot 2022-06-22 at 4 53 46 PM" src="https://user-images.githubusercontent.com/94293020/175033925-b0bd7b8c-b165-4a83-97b6-a146b9ac5a00.png">

-You need to read each record data and count total number of people and total bill.

 ## Conditions: